fabi8bit/ultimate_battleship/README.md

  - Add the buildpacks in this order: Python, Node JS
  - Link the Heroku app to this repository under the Deploy tab
  - Under the Manual deploy section select the main branch and click on Deploy Branch
- - When building is complete, click on View to open the mock terminal
+ - When build is complete, click on View to open the mock terminal

 ## Credits
  -  this code: " not in ("s", "m", "l") " under the validate_data function